All Episodes

 We are bringing it to a halt.

-It takes a long time to do the necessary administrative steps that have to be taken to put the legislation together to control the people.
+The harsh fact of the matter is when you're going to pass legislation that will cover 300 American people in different ways, it takes a long time to do the necessary administrative steps that have to be taken to put the legislation together to control the people.

 To control the people.

-That's John Dingle.
+That's John Dingell.

-He meant 300 million Americans.
+About a year ago, he meant 300 million Americans.

-Lo and behold, John Conyers, yesterday at the National Press Club.
+Lo and behold, John Conyers yesterday at the National Press Club.

-Had that bill with all its flaws failed, it would have taken us another decade or longer to get single payer up and going.
+Had that bill, with all its flaws, failed, it would have taken us another decade or longer to get single payer up and going.

 We view the health care reform bill as a platform on which we are now able to move forward.

-There is a CyberCast News Service reporter asked the question Do you see a single-payer health care system ultimately in the United States?
+Do you see a single-payer health care system ultimately in the United States?

 Of course.